 - The quality of the thesis work is evaluated by the Biology faculty in several ways.

 - Second, your final written thesis is evaluated by your advisor and another faculty member chosen by the department in consultation with your advisor, who serves as a second reader.
-Examine some of the previous theses produced by honors students available in Schow Library (QH9 W5.) to get an idea of what “writing a thesis” really means!
+Examine some of the previous theses produced by honors students available in Schow Library (QH9 W5) or online to get an idea of what “writing a thesis” really means!

 - Third, two public presentations of your thesis project are important in judging your understanding of the theory and significance of your work and the appropriateness of your experimental protocol.
 The first presentation is an 8-minute oral presentation of your research plans given ~4 weeks into the semester; the final presentation is at a poster session held the next-to-last Friday of the spring semester of your senior year.

 - How to Avoid Death by PowerPoint – Video Tutorial